-Trump lost roughly half of his net worth during his time in office as president as several organizations stopped doing business with Trump or any of his properties.
+Prior to this dip, Trump’s wealth had rebounded after he lost roughly half of his net worth during his time in office as president as several organizations stopped doing business with him or any of his properties.
 Forbes listed him with a net worth of $4.5 billion in 2016 and $2.1 billion in 2020.

 Donald Trump’s Start in Business